 - Massachusetts: Springfield and Boston created a similar program, which was canceled because participants found greater safety and savings through Medicare Part D.

 - The Springfield importation program was terminated in 2006 after three years of low participation largely due to the introduction of the Medicare prescription drug benefit.

 - Boston’s importation program was terminated in 2008 after four years because it was unable to attract more than a few dozen participants.
 As of July 2008, only 16 retirees were participating in the program.

 - Minnesota: Similar to the cities in Massachusetts, Minnesota’s importation pilot program was terminated after Medicare Part D showed greater participation and savings.

-Further, a recent analysis by Avalere illustrates the cost and security issues, and shows why no U.S. Secretary of Health and Human Services has ever certified an importation program, despite having the authority to do so.
+Further, a recent analysis by Avalere illustrates some of the cost and operational considerations involved in establishing a state importation program.
+These challenges may be why no U.S. Secretary of Health and Human Services has ever certified an importation program, despite having the authority to do so.

 State lawmakers, and federal lawmakers considering similar approaches, should take these importation failures into consideration, and instead focus on real solutions that put patients first and actually address the affordability challenges they’re facing without compromising their safety.

 Ensuring rebates and savings are passed on to patients, addressing high out-of-pocket costs and providing information about patient assistance programs are all alternatives that would help patients get the life-saving prescription medicines they need.
 We remain committed to working with state policymakers, patient advocates and others to help improve the pharmacy counter experience without jeopardizing Americans’ safety